£35,620 - £58,055 Price range

 Unlike rivals that tend to offer an even split between petrol and diesel power, the S90’s engine range is composed of the D4 and D5 diesels.
 The clever T8 petrol-electric hybrid, which offers an electric-only driving mode, will join the range soon.

 The D4 is a 2.0-litre four-cylinder that puts out 188hp – a near-identical output to the best selling engines in rivals.
-This means that the D4 is competitive in performance terms, with 0-62mph coming up in 8.2 seconds – impressive for such a big car, especially if you take into consideration the decent combined fuel economy figure of 64mpg and 116g/km CO2 emissions that translate into road tax of just £30 a year.
+This means that the D4 is competitive in performance terms, with 0-62mph coming up in 8.2 seconds – impressive for such a big car, especially if you take into consideration the decent combined fuel economy figure of 64mpg and 116g/km CO2 emissions that translate into affordable road tax.

 The D5 ekes out 232hp from the same 2.0-litre diesel and features a system called PowerPulse that is designed to improve the engine’s responses at low speeds by spinning the turbo with compressed air at low speeds to cancel out lag.
 The result is that the 2.0-litre engine feels extremely punchy – perhaps more so than you would expect in a car of the S90’s size.
 Almost as important is its smooth operation and the fact that it is near-silent at a cruise.

-Performance of the D5 is decent rather than electrifying – 0-62mph takes around seven seconds, while you can expect the Volvo to return fuel economy of 58.9mpg and emit CO2 emissions of 127g/km for annual road tax of £110 a year.
+Performance of the D5 is decent rather than electrifying – 0-62mph takes around seven seconds, while you can expect the Volvo to return fuel economy of 58.9mpg and emit CO2 emissions of 127g/km.
 If you’re looking for spine-tingling performance, however, you’ll be better catered for by a larger six-cylinder diesel engine offered by the likes of BMW, Mercedes and Audi.

 Volvo has priced the S90 confidently – unlike Volvos of old, it doesn’t undercut German rivals, but instead comes with lots of standard equipment.
 Highlights include the eight-speed automatic gearbox and autonomous driving system – the latter in particular is a costly option in all main rivals.